benhoyt/benhoyt.github.com/writings/goawk-coverage.md

 <h1>{{ page.title }}</h1>
 <p class="subtitle">December 2022</p>

+> **Update:** The author of this feature, Volodymyr Gubarkov, has written [his own article](https://maximullaris.com/goawk_cover.html) about GoAWK's code coverage reporting, how he came up with the idea, and how it works.

 Despite being the author of [GoAWK](https://github.com/benhoyt/goawk), I don't personally use AWK for multi-line scripts.
 I tend to use Python for scripting, and AWK for one-liners in the terminal.

 However, some people do write longer programs using AWK, from the useful to the magnificent: